platenio/platen/modules/platen/docs/renderers/art.md

 ### `class`

 Specify any additional [classes][03] to add to the `figure` containing the artwork.
 By default, the figure has the `platen-art` class.
-If you specify a value for `contentWarning`, the figure also has the `platen-content-warning` class.
+If you specify a value for `content_warning`, the figure also has the `platen-content-warning` class.

 You can use these additional classes to further style your artwork on a page.
 In addition to any